digideskio/support-tools/timeseries/quickstart.md

 * z to zoom in
 * Z to zoom out

 You can open new views, either in the current window or a new window.
 You specify the view in the dialog as you would on the command line, including options such as "--no-merges".
+Multiple views maintain their own state, so for example you can have different views on the same data zoomed in to different time ranges.
 * o to open new view in current window
 * O to open new view in new window

+### Viewing live data

+You can specify a $dbpath/diagnostic.data for a live mongod instance to see updated statistics in semi-real time.
+The timeseries tool uses a combination of caching and lazy decompression of the ftdc data to make this reasonably efficient.

+Coming soon: at the moment you have to manually hit the browser refresh button to see updated data, and you will see the view disrupted as it refreshes.
+I expect to make the graph refresh happen in the background so that the screen update itself appears instantaneous, and introduce a "live" mode that automatically refreshes the data from a live system at e.g. 10-second intervals.